-• Staff should be aware of the potential uses of information technology for bullying and been the victims of violent crime (for example mugging), including the risk that they may respond to this by abusing younger or weaker children.
+- Staff should be aware of the potential uses of information technology for bullying and abusive behaviour between young people. - Staff should be aware of the added vulnerability of children and young people who have been the victims of violent crime (for example mugging), including the risk that they may respond to this by abusing younger or weaker children.